battery-lcf/batteryarchive-agent/README.md

 To see the data and visualization that you just importer, login in the redaash admin interface and access the Queries page.
 Runs the queries in the order listed below.
 To run a query, click on it and then click on the blue arrow square in the bottom-right corner of the page.
 If the import was successful, data will appear in the Table section of the query page after you run it.

-1. Run all the queries that start with Filter
+1. Run and publish all the queries that start with Filter
-2. Run the queries that end with DD
+2. Run and publish the queries that end with DD
-3. Run the queries that end with List
+3. Run and publish the queries that end with List
+4. Go to the Cycle Test Cell List, select the options in the drop down, run and publish

 ## Enable Jupyter Notebook